Jane Lapotaire

-Jane Elizabeth Marie Lapotaire (née Burgess; 26 December 1944) is an English actress from Suffolk.
+Jane Elizabeth Marie Lapotaire (née Burgess; 26 December 1944 – 5 March 2026) was an English actress from Suffolk.

 Her performance in the title role of Marie Curie (1977) first brought her to wide attention.
 In 1978, she performed the title role Édith Piaf for Pam Gems's play Piaf for the Royal Shakespeare Company in Stratford-upon-Avon and in London.
 Two years later, the show moved to Broadway where Lapotaire won the Tony Award for Best Actress in a Play.
 In 2013, she played the Duchess of Gloucester in Richard II with David Tennant in the title role.
 This was followed in 2015 by a role as Queen Isobel in Henry V. Lapotaire won the Laurence Olivier Award for Actress of the Year in a New Play for Piaf in 1979 and was nominated for the Actress of the Year Award in 1990 for Shadowlands.
 Additionally, Lapotaire was twice nominated for the British Academy Television Award for Best Actress for Marie Curie and Sea Tales: The Return (1977) and Blind Justice (1988).

-Lapotaire has also written three memoirs.
-Lapotaire was previously married to director Roland Joffé.
+Lapotaire also wrote three memoirs.
+Lapotaire was married twice, latterly to director Roland Joffé.
 Their son is the screenwriter and director Rowan Joffé.

 Early life

-Lapotaire was born in Ipswich, Suffolk, the daughter of Louise Elise (Burgess).
-Her stepfather, Yves Lapotaire, worked in the oil industry and was originally from Quebec, Canada.

-From the age of two months, she was raised as a foster child by a pensioner, Grace Chisnell (Granny Grace), who had been her biological mother's foster mother.
-Lapotaire’s mother had been a French orphan abandoned in England.
-When Lapotaire was about 12, her biological mother made a bid to get her back.
-The Suffolk child welfare department intervened and decided that the mother had this right.
-However, Lapotaire chose to remain with Grace but lived with her biological mother and stepfather, who worked in North Africa (particularly Libya), three times a year.
-She also adopted their family name.
-Like many French colonists at the time, the Lapotaires lived near French embassies in North Africa.
-Grace died in 1984 aged 96 and Lapotaire's mother, Louise Burgess, died in 1999.
+Lapotaire was born in Ipswich, Suffolk, on 26 December 1944.
+Her mother, Louise Burgess, was French but had been abandoned as a baby in England and brought up in foster care in Ipswich.
+She was nineteen and single when Lapotaire was born, and never revealed the identity of her daughter's father.
+From the age of two months, Lapotaire was raised as a foster child by a widowed pensioner, Grace Chisnall, who had also been her birth mother's foster mother.
+It was a working-class, impoverished childhood, but, when Lapotaire won a place at the local grammar school, Northgate Grammar School, her horizons were broadened with an introduction to art, music and literature.
+When Lapotaire was about 12, her birth mother made a bid to reclaim her, but she chose to remain with her foster mother in Ipswich, although she spent holidays with Burgess, by then married to a Canadian oil worker and living in North Africa.
+She later took her birth mother's married name, Lapotaire.
+Grace Chisnall died in 1984 aged 96 and Louise Lapotaire died in 1999.